EishaAA/Data-Visualization-Workshop/README.md

 ### Installing R packages

-Finally to prepare your R environment, you can install the R packages that will be used during this workshop in advance.
-In R Studio, you can install the packages line-by-line by running the following lines of code:
+Finally to prepare your R environment, you can install the R packages we will be exploring during this workshop in advance.
+In R Studio, you can install the packages by running the following lines of code:

 ```R
 install.packages("ggplot2")